Seven Summits: History

 In 2013, Vanessa O'Brien became the fastest female to complete the Seven Summits (including Carstensz Pyramid), finishing in 10 months.
 Cason Crane became the first openly gay man to climb the Seven Summits.

 On 21 November 2013, Werner Berger (Canada, ex-South African), at the age of 76 years and 129 days, became the oldest person in the world to complete the Seven Summits (Bass plus Messner 7) after a 6-day jungle trek to Carstensz Pyramid.
 It took him 3 attempts, due to weather, to reach the sumit of Denali.
 On the first attempt his team got within 200' of the summit and had to turn back.

 In 2013, Cheryl and Nikki Bart became the first mother-daughter team to complete the Seven Summits.

 On 16 December 2014, Tashi and Nungshi Malik became the world's first twins and siblings to complete the Seven Summits (Messner list).
 Colin O'Brady broke the record for the Messner and Bass lists in 131 days, summiting Vinson on 17 January 2016 and completing with Denali on 27 May 2016.

 The youngest person to complete both the Seven Summits and the Volcanic Seven Summits is Satyarup Siddhanta from India.
-He completed the feat on 15 Jan 2019 after summitting Mt Sidley, Antarctica at the age of 35 years 261 days breaking the record of Daniel Bull from Australia.
+He completed the feat on 15 Jan 2019 after summiting Mt Sidley, Antarctica at the age of 35 years 261 days breaking the record of Daniel Bull from Australia.
 He was also the first Indian to accomplish the feat and created a Guinness world record.

 On 6 January 2018, Chris Bombardier reached the summit of Mount Vinson, becoming the first person with hemophilia to complete the Seven Summits (Messner list).
 On 23 June 2018, Silvia Vasquez-Lavado reached the summit of Denali, becoming the first openly gay woman to complete the Seven Summits (including Carstensz Pyramid).
 On 4 January 2019, Arunima Sinha reached the summit of Mount Vinson, becoming the first female amputee to complete the Seven Summits (including Carstensz Pyramid).